Skip to navigation menu Skip to content

 Options may include:

-• Positioning your baby so they breathe more easily
+• Putting your baby in a position that helps them breathe more easily

 • Surgery to make the jaw longer and move it forward